Skip navigation

 Abstract

-In this research, we investigated the mechanism of resistance to cassava mosaic begomoviruses (CMBs) that causes cassava mosaic disease (CMD).
-This is to identify potential new sources of resistance to this economically important disease.
-Fourteen cassava varieties were tested for their resistance to the severe specie of CMBs: the East African cassava mosaic virus-Uganda (EACMV-UG).
-While the six African cassava varieties (72-TME 14, TME 204, TZ 130, Nase 1, Nase 3 and Nase 14) expressed no or mild disease symptoms and a contained low viral load and therefore have been classified as resistant, all South American varieties showed severe leaf symptoms and supported high viral load.
-Nase 3 (resistant), TZ 130 (resistant) and Ebwanateraka (susceptible) were selected and subjected to RNA-Sequencing (RNA-Seq).
-A time-course transcriptome analysis of the three cassava varieties identified the largest number of differentially expressed genes (DEGs) in Nase 3 (4228) with 1725 genes uniquely overexpressed upon virus infection.
-Further analyses revealed that resistant varieties responded earlier to the infection than susceptible varieties.
-Additionally, expressions of heat shock proteins and transcription factors such as ethylene-responsive transcription factor (ERFs), teosinte-like, cycloidea and PCF1 (TCPs), heat stress transcription factor and basic leucine zipper were observed to be upregulated early.
-Collectively, these results suggest that resistant varieties maintain a low titer of EACMV-UG by activating specific stress-response genes early.
-The role of these genes in plants remains to be investigated but offer insights into the molecular mechanism of resistance to CMD.
+Cassava mosaic begomoviruses (CMBs) cause the economically important cassava mosaic disease (CMD) in cassava.
+In this research, we investigated potential new sources of resistance to CMD.
+Fourteen cassava varieties were tested for resistance to the major CMB, East African cassava mosaic virus-Uganda (EACMV-Ug).
+Six African cassava varieties (72-TME 14, TME 204, TZ 130, Nase 1, Nase 3 and Nase 14) expressed no or mild disease symptoms with low viral load and therefore have been classified as resistant.
+South American varieties showed severe leaf symptoms and supported high viral load.
+Nase 3 (resistant), TZ 130 (resistant) and Ebwanateraka (susceptible) were subjected to RNA-sequencing (RNA-Seq) to identify putative CMD resistance genes and mechanisms.
+Transcriptome analysis of three cassava varieties at 2, 4, 7, and 28 days after grafting (DAG) revealed the largest number of differentially expressed genes (DEGs) upon virus infection in Nase 3 (4228) with 1725 genes uniquely over-expressed.
+Additionally, early induction of heat shock proteins and transcription factors such as ethylene-responsive transcription factor (ERF), teosinte-like, cycloidea and PCF1 (TCPs), heat stress transcription factor and basic leucine zipper were observed in the resistant varieties.
+These results suggest that resistant varieties maintain a low titre of EACMV-Ug by activating specific stress-response genes early.
+The role of these genes in plants remains to be investigated but offers insights into the molecular mechanism of resistance to CMD.

 Item Type: Article